Search for

 DESCRIPTION:

 The F-35 was declared winner of the US Department of Defense Joint Strike Fighter (JSF) competition in 2001 when the Lockheed Martin X-35 was judged superior to the Boeing X-32.
-In 2006, the aircraft was named Lightning II in honor of the Lockheed P-38 Lightning and the English Electric Lightning that saw great success in earlier eras.
+In 2006, the aircraft was named Lightning II in honor of the Lockheed P-38 Lightning and the English Electric Lightning that saw success in earlier eras.

 The goal of the F-35 is to provide a family of three distinct variants of a multi-role fighter that use a 70% to 90% common airframe to reduce production and maintenance costs.
 The JSF is a joint program between the United States and United Kingdom, and several other international partners are also participating in the development effort.
-The primary customers dictating the design specifications for the various F-35 models are the US Air Force, US Navy, US Marine Corps, UK Royal Air Force, and UK Royal Navy.
+The primary customers dictating the design specifications for the various F-35 models are the US Air Force, US Navy, US Marine Corps, and UK Royal Navy.
 The overall design developed by Lockheed with partners Northrop Grumman and BAE Systems resembles a scaled-down F-22, but each F-35 variant is tailored to the specific needs of its operators.

 The simplest and least expensive model is the F-35A conventional takeoff and landing (CTOL) version based on the X-35A.
 Intended primarily for the US Air Force, the F-35A is also likely to be purchased by a number of export customers.
 Italy and the Netherlands are Level II partners while Level III partners include Australia, Canada, Denmark, Norway, and Turkey.
 Both Singapore and Israel are also foreign military sales participants.
 The F-35 CTOL variant will be optimized for attack duties with a limited air-to-air capability to complement the F-15 and F-22.